 The structure of a KeyInfo element is defined in §4.4 of XML-Signature Syntax and Processing.

-Producers and consumers shall use the certificate embedded in the Digital Signature XML Signature part when it is specified.
+The certificate embedded in the Digital Signature XML Signature part shall be used when it is specified.
 [M6.21]

 Manifest Element

 The structure of a Manifest element is defined in §4.4 of XML-Signature Syntax and Processing.